robertu/mosaic-rwm/README.md

-react-mosaic is a full-featured React Tiling Window Manager meant to give a user complete control over their workspace.
+mosaicrwm is a full-featured React Tiling Window Manager meant to give a user complete control over their workspace.
 It provides a simple and flexible API to tile arbitrarily complex react components across a user's view. react-mosaic is written in TypeScript and provides typings but can be used in JavaScript as well.

-The best way to see it is a simple [**Demo**](https://robertu.github.io/mosaicrwm-sample-app1/).
+The best way to see it is a simple [**Demo**](https://robertu.github.io/mosaicrwm/).

 #### Screencast